 My Yoga journey = my Yoga Teachers + my Yoga co-travelers + self-study + self-practice.

 The equation is as simple as this, and I must admit the latest add-on of self-study and self-practice came latter on my Yoga journey.
-At the very beginning, it was really the teachers and the fellow students that made the magical Yoga-ball rolling in my life.
+At the very beginning, it was really my teachers and the fellow students that made a magical Yoga-ball rolling in my life.

 I knew hardly anything about Yoga when I started attending classes of Prof. Biljana Stojanovic in the big hall of Belgrade’s beautiful venue ‘Stari DIF’, somewhere at the end of 2002.
 I can only say I was blessed to start with such a masterful teacher, trained in the lineage of Satyananda and the Bihar School of Yoga.
-Those 2 years of learning from Biljana, attending 3 classes per week, made an immense impact on my practice and created a deep sense alignment, flow, and lightness in Yoga asanas, that never faded out.
+Those 2 years of learning from Biljana, attending 3 classes per week, made an immense impact on my practice and created a deep sense of alignment, flow, and lightness in Yoga asanas, that never faded out.

-After I moved to Liverpool, I was searching for a while to find a teacher who would resonate with what I learned about Yoga already, and among many good teachers that I practiced with, it was Cliff Bond, Steven Jones and Niamh Kavangh that made my journey flow and flourish.
+After I moved from Serbia to Liverpool, UK, I was searching for a while to find a teacher who would resonate with what I learned about Yoga already, and among many good teachers that I practiced with, it was Cliff Bond, Steven Jones and Niamh Kavangh that made my yoga journey flow further and flourish.

 Guided with serendipity and intuition, and with a loving encouragement of Niamh Kavanagh, a disciple of Sahajananda and Antoaneta Gotea, I embarked to Hridaya School of Meditation and Yoga in Mexico, in late 2015, and I stayed there for 2.5 months, reconnecting to who I was, in silence, in conversations and in practice of asana as meditation, in the most beautiful Yoga community one can imagine.
 It is there at Hridaya School, in loving presence of Sahajananda and Antoaneta, at the beautiful shores of Oaxaca, that I became absolutely sure that teaching Yoga is something that my heart was calling me to.